 "The blue-green algae is a totally different beast," he said.
 "When it blooms, it's an awful sight.
 It floats in the water like a big raft.
 It's almost metallic blue and green in color, and when you drive through with your boat, it has a very strong metallic odor that you just have to wish you'd never smelled before."

-A 2013 study uncovered 368 cases of dogs that either died or became sick from blue-green algae in the U.S. between the late 1920s and 2012.
+A study published in the journal Toxins uncovered 368 cases of dogs that either died or became sick from blue-green algae in the U.S. between the late 1920s and 2012.
 Cases were reported sporadically, according to the study, until the mid-'70s when cases occurred "almost yearly."

 The rise in cases could be because reporting agencies started paying more attention or it could be because instances of cyanobacteria toxicity have indeed increased.
 Or both.